GDSC-DJU/24SolChl_Will-Be/AppPreview.md

 # **Will be App Demo**
-Our app provides convenience and accessibility to special education instructors
+Our application is designed to provide convenience and accessibility for special education instructors.
 <br>
 <br>
 <br>
 ## Feature guide
 ### **Child and Behavior Data Creation**
-- "In the 'Children' screen, you can create data for children and behaviors."
+- "On the 'Children' screen, you are able to create data entries for children and their behaviors."

 <table>
   <tr>
     <td valign="top"><img src="https://github.com/GDSC-DJU/24SolChl_Will-Be/assets/55903638/dfb017a6-6de5-4eef-824c-6b39ff4d899c" width="300"></td>
-    <td>"Here, you get to make new child entries, and while you're at it, you can check out the behaviors that come up the most "
+    <td>"Here, you have the ability to create new child entries, and simultaneously, you can observe the behaviors that occur most frequently. "
     </td>
   </tr>
 </table>

 ### **Record behaviors**
-- "Here, You can record whenever behavior comes out ."
+- "Within this section, you are granted the ability to record instances of behavior as they occur."

 <table>
   <tr>
     <td valign="top"><img src="https://github.com/GDSC-DJU/24SolChl_Will-Be/assets/55903638/cb442980-6b3f-4885-94c7-5dac5759a142" width="300"></td>
-    <td>"See charts after recording your child's behaviors"
+    <td>"After recording your child's behaviors, you can view the corresponding charts"
     </td>
   </tr>
 </table>

-### **Charts at dashboard**
+### **Dashboard Charts**
-- "Here, You can record whenever behavior comes out ."
+- "Within this section, you can record instances of behavior as they occur."

 <table>
   <tr>